Soma Cube Puzzle

+Anyone wondering about how to make wooden puzzles would think it was complicated and difficult.
 Making this puzzle is straightforward, there is no need for complicated plans or expensive tools.
 There is a challenge however, and that is making accurate cuts.
 The best tool for that is the Stanley 20-800 Contractor Grade Clamping Mitre Box such as this one available from Amazon.com.

 The first thing to decide is how big you want to make the puzzle.
 I made this puzzle from a piece of timber 18mm (3/4 inch) square, and there are 27 cubes in the 3x3x3 puzzle.
 Which means the timber has to be (27 units x 18mm) = 486mm long plus a bit extra for saw cuts.
 There are 15 sawcuts to be made, so that means an extra lentgth of (15 x 3mm) = 45mm.
 So, the total length of material is:

 27 x 18mm + 15 x 3mm = 486mm + 45mm = 531mm total length.